-\subsection{Multi-stage Reasoning}
+\subsubsection{Multi-stage Reasoning}

 The multi-stage reasoning design is motivated by the way humans naturally approach image understanding: when examining a document image, we first locate salient text regions and retain their summarized content, then identify the language, recognize objects and their spatial relationships, and finally integrate all information to reason step by step toward an answer.
-As illustrated in Figure~\ref{fig:framework}, our model performs reasoning through four structured stages:
+Here are the four structured stages:

 \begin{itemize} \item[(a)] \textbf{Text Summary with Bounding Boxes.} For text-centric images, we first detect text segments within the image.
 Since extracting the complete OCR content may be costly in terms of token usage, we apply a summarization strategy to generate concise yet informative representations of the detected text.
 The output is formatted as a list of bounding boxes paired with summarized text, where the length of the list is later used as a reward signal during training.